d3x0r/STFRPhysics/AI/Revised/excitation_dynamics.md

 2. a stronger derivation of the closure/phase functional beyond the current first STFR-native form,
 3. a constitutive closure linking the scalar support dressings \(t_{\bullet}, c_{\bullet}\) to the directional transport tensors \(A^{ij}_{\bullet}\).

 These are extensions of the current structure, not reasons to reopen it.
-The present draft is therefore best read as a first coherent excitation-side formulation whose remaining tasks are refinement and closure, rather than redefinition of the basic branch architecture.
+The present draft is therefore best read as a first coherent excitation-side formulation whose remaining tasks are refinement and closure, rather than redefinition of the basic structure.

 ## 10. Conclusion

 The excitation-side branch of the homogeneous propagation framework can now be stated more sharply than before.
 The displacement layer fixes the effective background geometry, but it does not determine closure by itself.
-A sustained localized matter excitation requires its own field-based closure branch and its own support-selection logic.
-The material branch must also remain distinct, because constitutive loading changes local storage response rather than simply reproducing geometric displacement.
+A sustained localized matter excitation requires its own field-based closure description and its own support-selection logic.
+The material sector must also remain distinct, because constitutive loading changes local storage response rather than simply reproducing geometric displacement.
 Within that branch, electric-type and magnetic-type response are treated as propagation-limited constitutive analogs whose constraint structure differs, rather than as literal imported Maxwell primitives.
 When magnetic-type behavior is compared to spin or steering, the appropriate comparison for environmental forcing is the external-field regime, not the co-moving internal-thrust regime.

 The present draft therefore develops a first coherent excitation-side structure.
 A minimal field is placed on the displaced background.
 Its eikonal limit yields a Hamilton--Jacobi relation with a separate closure scale.
 A slow-envelope limit reveals the displacement, closure, and material branches directly in the effective excitation energy.
 A native closure/support functional then gives a preferred support scale, and a continuous occupancy refinement replaces an empty geometric storage count by an effective excitation-side closure/storage burden.
-Finally, the overlap problem is rewritten as a single composition law of two merging bubbles that is surface-led at weak overlap and approaches the corrected volumetric endpoint at strong merger.
+That occupancy channel is also given a sharper physical target: it is the formal bridge between the isolated support scale and the bulk packed-matter support scale near \(r_0\).
+Finally, the overlap problem is rewritten as a single composition law of two merging bubbles that is exposed-boundary-driven at weak overlap and approaches the corrected volumetric endpoint at strong merger.

 This is not yet the final closure theory of matter in the framework.
-But it turns the excitation problem into a more definite program: derive the microscopic excitation-side closure/storage burden from the substrate, refine the closure functional beyond the current first form, and determine whether support shift, closure-frequency shift, and effective localized-mode energy continue to move consistently under the same occupancy geometry.
-That is the current live continuation of the framework.
+It does, however, convert the excitation problem from a loose placeholder into a defined formal program: derive the microscopic excitation-side closure/storage burden from the substrate, show how the isolated support scale is collectively dressed into the bulk scale near \(r_0\), recover the mass-to-displacement normalization from that support scale rather than treating \(G\) as primitive, refine the closure functional beyond the current first form, and determine whether support shift, closure-frequency shift, and effective localized-mode energy continue to move consistently under the same occupancy geometry.
+In that more modest but more disciplined sense, the paper functions as the first formal excitation-side branch of the series rather than as a final statement of matter theory.

+## References

+1. Buckeyne, James. *Homogeneous Light Propagation Framework*.
+Zenodo. doi:10.5281/zenodo.18997960.
+2. Buckeyne, James. *The Homogeneous Propagation Framework: Transport, Local Geometry, and Displacement Defects*.
+Zenodo. doi:10.5281/zenodo.19079929.
+3. Buckeyne, James. *The Homogeneous Propagation Framework: Wigner Rotation from Noncollinear Composition*.
+Zenodo. doi:10.5281/zenodo.19155341.
+4. Buckeyne, James. *The Homogeneous Propagation Framework: Retardation, Cumulative Field Structure, and Rotating-Source Response*.
+Zenodo. doi:10.5281/zenodo.19155407.
+5. Buckeyne, James. *The Homogeneous Propagation Framework: Weak-Field Observational Tests*.
+Companion paper.
+6. Buckeyne, James. *The Homogeneous Propagation Framework: Philosophical Foundations and Postulate Structure*.
+Companion paper.
+7. Rodrigues, Olinde.
+“Des lois géométriques qui régissent les déplacements d'un système solide dans l'espace, et de la variation des coordonnées provenant de ces déplacements considérés indépendamment des causes qui peuvent les produire.” *Journal de Mathématiques Pures et Appliquées* 5 (1840): 380–440.
+8. de Broglie, Louis. *Recherches sur la théorie des quanta*.
+Paris, 1924.
+9. Schrödinger, Erwin.
+“An Undulatory Theory of the Mechanics of Atoms and Molecules.” *Physical Review* 28, no. 6 (1926): 1049–1070. doi:10.1103/PhysRev.28.1049.
+10. Hamilton, William Rowan.
+“On Quaternions; or on a New System of Imaginaries in Algebra.” *The London, Edinburgh, and Dublin Philosophical Magazine and Journal of Science* 25, no. 163 (1844): 489–495.